 “Exchanges, especially new ones, often try to gain a competitive edge with zero friction onboarding — but it all flies out the window if the manual reviews slow things down.“

 Complicating matters is the fact that many of these Forex companies face a big dilemma when it comes to onboarding new users.
 In these uncertain times, nobody wants to lose business.

 This explains why you might be tempted to relax your user authentication process in order to grow your user base.
-This is a calculated risk, as it’s a well known fact that a lighter authentication can decrease churn, but also increase application fraud rates which make it harder to prevent chargebacks and to flag synthetic ID fraud.
+This is a calculated risk, as it’s a well-known fact that a lighter authentication can decrease churn, but also increase application fraud rates, which make it harder to prevent chargebacks and to flag synthetic ID fraud.

 Which brings us to the topic of manual reviews.
-While risk teams can be pretty good at spotting red flags with user applications, it’s a lengthy and time consuming process.
+While risk teams can be pretty good at spotting red flags with user applications, it’s a lengthy and time-consuming process.
 Exchanges, especially new ones, often try to gain a competitive edge with zero friction onboarding — but it all flies out the window if the manual reviews slow things down.

 3 User Authentication Tech to Prevent Chargebacks and Reduce Fraud

 By now it should be clear that user authentication is the key stage to focus on.
 Block fraudsters before they can sign into your platform, and you reduce chargebacks.
-You also improve your KYC process, and avoid the increasingly heavy AML fines, whether you’re allowing users to trade FX only, or act as a cryptocurrency exchange.
+You also improve your KYC in crypto, and avoid the increasingly heavy AML fines, whether you’re allowing users to trade FX only, or act as a cryptocurrency exchange.